EvgenyKarkan/AutoLayouts_mirror/README.md

 Dealing with autolayouts.
 My Bitbucket repo mirror.

+4 ways to deal with auotolayout related tasks in iOS:

-- Code
+- Code way
-- SB(struts & springs) & code
+- StoryBoard(struts & springs) & code
 - Constraints in code
-- Constraints in SB
+- Constraints in StoryBoard

+This project's workspace have 4 sub projects (each way listed above).